MazharSolkar/Laravel-CRUD-web-app/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# CRUD Web App with Laravel, MySQL, HTML, CSS, Bootstrap, and JavaScript
+# Laravel CRUD web app

 ## Overview
 This is a simple CRUD (Create, Read, Update, Delete) web application built with Laravel, MySQL, HTML, CSS, Bootstrap, and JavaScript.
 The application allows users to manage a collection of tasks.
 Users can create new tasks, read/view tasks, update tasks, and delete tasks.

 ## Features
-- **User Authentication**: Users can register, log in, and log out.
+- **User Authentication**: Users can register, log in, and log out, forgot password.
 - **Task Management**: Users can add, view, update, and delete tasks.
 - **Responsive Design**: The app uses Bootstrap for responsive design, ensuring a mobile-friendly experience.
 - **Validation**: Input validation is used for creating and updating tasks.